ARM-software/Tool-Solutions/ml-tool-examples/mnist-draw/README.md

 ## MNIST Draw
 MNIST draw is a fun, single page website that enables users to hand-draw and classify digits (0-9) using machine learning.
 A machine learning model trained against the MNIST dataset is used for classification.

-The project is a modifed version of [nmist-draw](https://github.com/rhammell/mnist-draw) which uses the [Arm NN SDK](https://developer.arm.com/products/processors/machine-learning/arm-nn) to perform inferences on an Arm Cortex-A CPU.
+The project is a modified version of [nmist-draw](https://github.com/rhammell/mnist-draw) which uses the [Arm NN SDK](https://developer.arm.com/products/processors/machine-learning/arm-nn) to perform inferences on an Arm Cortex-A CPU.
 Usually this means running on a board like the [HiKey 960](https://www.96boards.org/product/hikey960) and accessing it over a network using a browser.

 ## Setup
 Python 3.5+ is required for compatibility with all required modules